dhirmadi/mwap/docs/api/v1/tenants.md

 # Tenant Management API Documentation

 ## Overview
 The tenant management system provides multi-tenancy support with role-based access control and resource isolation.
+All tenant operations use Auth0 IDs (`user.sub`) for authentication and authorization.

+## ID Handling
+- All tenant operations use Auth0 IDs (`user.sub`) for member identification
+- Internal IDs (`user.id`) are used only for display purposes
+- The `getUserIdentifier` utility must be used to get the correct ID type

 ## Endpoints